BLCK-B/BLCK-B.github.io/content/post/java-native-pipe.md

 ### Wrapping up

-{{<tip>}}You can view the project's source code [here](https://github.com/BLCK-B/MusicReleaseTracker/blob/98db7a88b5196fe068769a497330a4f1622c3cf0/.github/workflows/distribution.yml).{{</tip>}}
+{{<tip>}}You can view the pipeline's source code snapshot [here](https://github.com/BLCK-B/MusicReleaseTracker/blob/98db7a88b5196fe068769a497330a4f1622c3cf0/.github/workflows/distribution.yml).{{</tip>}}

 As a result, I only have to launch the workflow and return later for a release confirmation.
 Virtual runners enable distribution for all platforms.
 JavaFX is no match for this setup.
 Interestingly, startup time despite the Electron window is roughly 0.5 s.

 Last thing to improve is the development experience.
-To see a change in Vue.js in Electron window, GraalVM must currently compile a new executable.
-Remember that Electron is listening on the backend port.
-Using a [dev environment variable](https://npmjs.com/package/cross-env) to disable the native executable, the window will connect to a local server run from IDE.
-Then you can use something like [Spring Boot hot reload](https://docs.spring.io/spring-boot/reference/using/devtools.html).
+To see a change in Vue.js in Electron window, GraalVM would have to compile a new executable.
+Electron is listening on the backend port - by using a [dev environment variable](https://npmjs.com/package/cross-env) to disable the native executable, Electron will connect to a local dev server:

 ```javascript
 app.whenReady().then(() => {
   if (process.env.NODE_ENV !== "development") {
     externalEXE = spawn("buildResources/MusicReleaseTracker", {
 ```

-Where is testing?
-I use trunk based development – protected main – so the code is guaranteed to be passing.
-I might follow with another post on that topic.
-ARM architecture is missing in my distribution (except MacOS) but seems to be a relatively simple addition.

-I hope you found this useful.
-Any feedback is welcome.